This double coffee lush chocolate cake is fudgy, moist, rich and totally irresistible.

-- Make a strong coffee with 280ml milk and 8 tsp Nescafé (instant coffee).
+- Make a strong coffee with 280ml milk and 8 teaspoon Nescafé (instant coffee).
 Allow to cool.
 I make all the coffee at once and then split it into half using one half for the icing and the other for the actual cake.

 - Melt the 50g butter for the icing and set aside to cool.

 - In a bowl, sift the flour together with the baking powder, soda bicarbonate, cacao powder and a pinch of salt unless you use salted butter.
 Mix a little.

 - In a freestanding mixer place the egg yolks with 200g sugar, vanilla and the soft butter.
 Mix for about 4-5 mins until it becomes nice, fluffy and creamy.
 Add the kefir or the soured cream and mix for another minute or so.
 Add the melted chocolate(90g) and mix for 1 more min.